 CBD causes chemical changes by blocking receptors.
 It tends to have low affinity for both CB1 and CB2 receptors, and instead acts as an indirect antagonist of agonists.
 This means that CBD sits imperfectly inside the receptors, not activating them but preventing other chemical messengers like THC from binding to them (Pacher, Batkai & Kunos, 2006).

-As we continue to learn more about the endocannabinoid system, we will also learn about the potential for the scope of active compounds from cannabis (like THC, CBD, and CBN) to be used therapeutically.
+As we continue to learn more about the endocannabinoid system, we will also learn about the potential for the scope of active compounds from cannabis (like THC, CBD, and CBN).

 Should I Add Cannabinoids to My Body?

-One theory about how the endocannabinoid system relates to our overall health is the proposed endocannabinoid deficiency syndrome, or CECD, which speculates that. for some people, the body does not generate enough endocannabinoids (Smith and Wagner, 2014).
+One theory about the endocannabinoid system is the proposed endocannabinoid deficiency syndrome, or CECD, which speculates that, for some people, the body does not generate enough endocannabinoids (Smith and Wagner, 2014).
 This concept, originally proposed by researcher E.B.
-Russo in 2004, further speculates that the endocannabinoid system deficiency could be the root cause of many autoimmune disorders, including migraines, fibromyalgia, and IBS (Russo, 2004).
+Russo in 2004, further speculates that the endocannabinoid system deficiency could negatively affect your quality of life.

 Phytocannabinoids, like the THC from cannabis or the concentrated CBD in hemp, obviously affect the endocannabinoid system.
 However, it has also been shown that non-psychoactive phytocannabinoids from other plants, and even other compounds like terpenes and flavonoids, are picked up by receptors in our endocannabinoid systems (Gertsch et al, 2010).

 Because small doses of phytocannabinoids can encourage the body to create more naturally occurring endocannabinoids and their receptors, it may be possible to bolster the sensitivity of our native systems with regular cannabinoid supplements (Pacher et al, 2006).